 Code 99466 is used to report the first 30-74 minutes of direct face-to-face time with the transport pediatric patient and should be reported only once on a given date.
 Code 99467 is used to report each additional 30 minutes provided on a given date.
 Face-to-face services less than 30 minutes should not be reported with these codes.
-(Report required)

-- 99466 Critical care services delivered by a physician, face-to-face, during an interfacility transport of critically ill or critically injured pediatric patient, 24 months of age or less; first 30-74 minutes of hands on care during transport (Report required) - 99467 each additional 30 minutes (Report required) (List separately in addition to code for primary service) (Use 99467 in conjunction with 99466)
+- 99466 Critical care services delivered by a physician, face-to-face, during an interfacility transport of critically ill or critically injured pediatric patient, 24 months of age or less; first 30-74 minutes of hands on care during transport - 99467 each additional 30 minutes

+(List separately in addition to code for primary service)